 Many adult patients with DM in Scotland are already on statin therapy.
-Combination therapy consisting of gemfibrozil and statins is contraindicated based on an increased risk of rhabdomyolysis^{39,40}.
+Combination therapy consisting of gemfibrozil and statins is contraindicated based on an increased risk of rhabdomyolysis.
 This led to previous concerns about a fenofibrate-statin combination however there is nowadays widespread clinical use of the combination of statins and fenofibrate.
-The ACCORD-Lipid trial, a double-blinded RCT comparing fenofibrate plus simvastatin to simvastatin plus placebo in 5,518 patients with type 2 DM, found no increased rates of any serious side-effects including muscle-related side-effects, whether defined in terms of reports of muscle pain, recorded SAEs (myopathy or myositis) or increases in CK levels to >5X or >10X normal among those on statin plus fibrate versus statin alone13.
+The ACCORD-Lipid trial, a double-blinded RCT comparing fenofibrate plus simvastatin to simvastatin plus placebo in 5,518 patients with type 2 DM, found no increased rates of any serious side-effects including muscle-related side-effects, whether defined in terms of reports of muscle pain, recorded

+SAEs (myopathy or myositis) or increases in CK levels to >5X or >10X normal among those on statin plus fibrate versus statin alone.
 In ACCORD-Lipid, the number of participants developing elevated ALT was: ALT >3X ULN 52 (1.9%) vs. 40 (1.5%) cases (non-significant) and for ALT >5X ULN 16 (0.6%) vs. 6 (0.2%) cases (borderline significant; ALT >3X ULN includes these 22 cases with ALT >5X ULN).
-Systematic reviews of the effects of fenofibrate on a variety of possible side-effects show no increased rate of side-effects on the combination of statin and fenofibrate41.
-Fenofibrate also does not affect the pharmacokinetics of simvastatin or atorvastatin^{39,42}.
+Systematic reviews of the effects of fenofibrate on a variety of possible side-effects show no increased rate of side-effects on the combination of statin and fenofibrate.
+Fenofibrate also does not affect the pharmacokinetics of simvastatin or atorvastatin.
 The safety of combination therapy with a statin is underlined by the UK's licensing which allows the use of fenofibrate as an adjunct to statin therapy in certain groups of patients, as well as by the availability of preparations containing both fenofibrate and simvastatin.
+However, based on regulatory feedback, patients taking rosuvastatin 40mg daily will be excluded from the trial and any participant who commences rosuvastatin 40mg daily during follow up will be required to discontinue study treatment.